TYPO3-Documentation/screenshots/README.md

 ##Requirements

- - The command `jq` has to be available in the Operating System and can be installed with `sudo apt-get install jq` if it's missing.
+ - The command `jq` has to be available in the Operating System and can be installed with `sudo apt-get install jq` on linux if it's missing.
- - cUrl has to be available (@TODO: define more precisely if cUrl in general or php-curl).
+   For Windows `jq` is available too i.e. on https://stedolan.github.io/jq/download/.
+ - The following php-modules have to be installed:
+   - curl
+   - dom
+   - imagick
+   - json
+   - libxml
  - @TODO: selenium, ...